rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 1. The center page (orange) is where you will be viewing the data and entering parameter values when running tools.
 Now you don’t see anything because we haven’t loaded any data and we didn’t run any tools yet.
 2. The left column (blue) is where all of the tools and commands are located, grouped by major headings.
 You will be selecting tools from here when loading and analyzing data.
-3. The right column (green) is where a history of all the commands that were run are logged.
+3. The right column (green) is where a history of all the commands that were runs are logged.
 The history is a very powerful feature of Galaxy which allows you to keep track of the steps that were undertaken from the very beginning of loading data, to the very last analysis step.
 We will see later on how to share your history with your collaborators and how to create workflows from them.
 Once again, the history is empty because we haven’t run any tools yet.
 4. The very top of the window (red) contains several menus which allow you to move away from this main `Analyze data` page.
 You can move from one view to another without losing any of your data.
 We’ll be using some of the other Galaxy functionality offered here in future tutorials.

 You should always remember **to log in to Galaxy** by clicking on the `User` menu item and `Log in` with your email address and password.
 If you are not already registered, take a moment to do so now.
 Click on the `User` menu item and `Register`  by filling out your email address, preferred password and a public name (all lowercase) by which you’d like to be identified to other users.
 Click `Submit` and Galaxy will automatically log you in to your new account.